9.5 Acoustics, Thermal Comfort, and Occupant Controls

 Key Takeaways

-• Occupant controls can improve comfort when they are usable, appropriate to the setting, and coordinated with building systems.
+• Occupant controls add value only when usable, accessible, and coordinated with the building's central systems.

 Comfort Is Multidimensional